ISO/IEC 42010: Overview

-ISO/IEC/IEEE 42010:2011 defines requirements on the description of system, software and enterprise architectures.
+ISO/IEC/IEEE 42010:2022 defines requirements on the description of system, software and enterprise architectures.
 It aims to standardise the practice of architecture description by defining standard terms, presenting a conceptual foundation for expressing, communicating and reviewing architectures and specifying requirements that apply to architecture descriptions, architecture frameworks and architecture description languages.

-Following its predecessor, IEEE 1471, the standard makes a strict distinction between architectures and architecture descriptions.
+Following the deprecated 42010:2011 and its predecessor, IEEE 1471, the standard makes a strict distinction between architectures and architecture descriptions.

-The description of ISO/IEC/IEEE 42010 in this article is based upon the standard published in 2011.

-History of ISO/IEC/IEEE 42010
+History

 The origin of the standard was the fast track international standardization of IEEE 1471:2000.
 The standard was originally balloted as ISO/IEC DIS 25961.
 It was subsequently adopted and published as ISO/IEC 42010:2007 which was identical with IEEE 1471:2000.

 In 2006, ISO/IEC JTC1/SC7 WG 42 and IEEE Computer Society launched a coordinated revision of this standard to address: harmonization with ISO/IEC 12207 and ISO/IEC 15288; alignment with other ISO/IEC architecture standards (e.g. ISO/IEC 10746 Reference Model Open Distributed Processing); the specification of architecture frameworks and architecture description languages; architecture decision capture; and correspondences for model and view consistency.

 In July 2011, the Final Draft International Standard was balloted and approved (21-0) by ISO member bodies.
 The corresponding IEEE version, P42010/D9, was approved as a revised standard by the IEEE-SA Standards Board on 31 October 2011.
 ISO/IEC/IEEE 42010:2011 was published by ISO on 24 November 2011.

+In November 2022 the new edition ISO/IEC/IEEE 42010:2022 was released.